 Open on Sunday afternoons in the summer (except for group appointments), the museum is a must-see for anyone interested in or curious about the origins of rural northern Minnesota.

-On visiting the site, one may park on Highway 61 or in the rear of the adjacent post office parking lot.
+On visiting the site, one may park to the east of the post office (see sign).
 From the street side, the most prominent features will be a granite monument and a red schoolhouse—provided you can ignore (but you can’t, if it’s springtime) the ornamental crab trees.

 The stately monument was the first tangible tribute to the community’s heritage by the historical society’s ancestor organization, the Finnish American Memorial Foundation.
 The FAMF was incorporated in December 1952.
 Its first officers and directors (see * below) were elected in June 1953.

 Edgar Olson, artist, farmer and descendant of a pioneer family, designed the monument.
 Unveiled at a dedication ceremony in 1956, its artwork features tall pines alongside a river, a log cabin and, in the foreground, a man laboring behind ox and plow.
 Between the man and the cabin there’s a stump, imbedded with an ax.

 There are two inscriptions, one in English, one in Finnish.
 The English version: “In memory of the early pioneers who arrived here at the head of the lakes in 1872, and thereafter, and through many a hardship and sacrifice, established a solid and firm foundation in our communities so that we who are here today would have something solid to stand on.”

 · The 1897 Schoolhouse, among of the first of the township’s one-room schools, was moved to the site in the late 1950s.
 In the belfry is an old school bell preserved for many years by the Esko Mutual Insurance Company (now the RAM Mutual Insurance Company) and donated in 1960 by the Minnesota Finnish-American Historical Society.